cameronfabbri/Robotalk/README.md

 smartTalk. smartTalk uses TextBlob to build a multiclass classifier based on the different commands you need.

-Talk about where this came from
-Instead of "I assisted" say "my undergraduate research focused on --- and was supervised by Junaed"
-Indoors and outdoors, operated using speech over google glass
+This research originated from my undergraduate research at Clarkson University.
+My research was focused on Intuitive Information Exchange in Human-Robot Dialog.
+I was supervised by Dr. Junaed Sattar.
+I developed several prototypes of a similar application for use on indoor and outdoor robots operated using speech over Google Glass.
+This framework extends that research.

 ## Requirements